 Or be locked inside a clock that hasn’t moved in years.

 I have nothing of his.
 And I will have nothing more,

 One night I woke to see my father admiring me

 at the half-opened door.
 "Dada," I cried.

 Now that I mention it, it wasn’t even him.

 John Grey is an Australian poet, US resident.
-Recently published in Examined Life Journal, Studio One and Columbia Review with work upcoming in Leading Edge, Poetry East and Midwest Quarterly.
+Recently published in Examined Life Journal, Evening Street Review and Columbia Review with work upcoming in Harpur Palate, Poetry East and Midwest Quarterly.